 “Our network development and optimization results, to date, have been excellent.
 We are excited about the opportunity to add new service to New York LaGuardia, Washington Reagan National, and Dallas Love Field this year, as well as to the international terminal under construction at Houston Hobby next year.
 Looking ahead to 2015, while we have not finalized our fleet and capacity plans, we have been managing to a baseline of 695 aircraft, which was our combined fleet at the time of the AirTran acquisition.
 We are planning year-over-year growth in our available seat miles derived from increased fleet utilization resulting from the completion of the AirTran integration and the increase in seats from the upgauging of our fleet.
 Of course, this will drive significant unit cost benefits.”

 Financial Results and Outlook

-The Company’s total operating revenues in first quarter 2013 were $4.1 billion, compared to $4.0 billion in first quarter 2012.
-Operating unit revenues increased 1.8 percent from first quarter 2012.
-Total first quarter 2013 operating expenses of $4.0 billion were comparable to first quarter 2012.
-The Company incurred $13 million in special charges (before taxes) during the first quarters of 2013 and 2012 associated with the acquisition and integration of AirTran.
-Cumulative costs associated with the acquisition and integration of AirTran, as of March 31, 2013, totaled $337 million (before profitsharing and taxes).
+Total operating expenses in first quarter 2014 decreased 1.6 percent to $4.0 billion, as compared to first quarter 2013.
+First quarter 2014 total operating expenses included an estimated $5 million in net costs associated with winter storms.
+The Company incurred costs (before profitsharing and taxes) associated with the acquisition and integration of AirTran, which are special items, of $18 million during first quarter 2014, compared to $13 million in first quarter 2013.
+Cumulative costs associated with the acquisition and integration of AirTran, as of March 31, 2014, totaled $428 million (before profitsharing and taxes).
 The Company expects total acquisition and integration costs to be no more than $550 million (before profitsharing and taxes).
-Excluding special items in the first quarters of 2013 and 2012, operating expenses were approximately $4.0 billion in both periods.
+Excluding special items in both periods, total operating expenses in first quarter 2014 decreased 1.2 percent to $3.9 billion, as compared to $4.0 billion in first quarter 2013.